scolapicchioni/spa30/readme.md

 - Only authenticated users can add new products.
 - Only a product owner can edit or delete a product.

 We are going to build 3 projects.
-The FrontEnd project will be a Progressive Web Application built using Vuejs and Material Design Components for Vue, while server side we are going to build two .NET Core 3.0 Web Applications using Visual Studio 2019: one will expose a REST API while the second will take care of Authentication.
+The FrontEnd project will be a Progressive Web Application built using Vuejs, Vue Router and Vuetify, while server side we are going to build two .NET Core 3.0 Web Applications using Visual Studio 2019: one will expose a REST API while the second will take care of Authentication, using Identity Server 4.

 1. FrontEnd Client
    - Javascript (ECMAScript 2015+)